sfabbro/canfar.github.io/docs/quick_start_en.md

 ## Store results on the CANFAR VOSpace

 All data stored on the the ephemeral disk since the last time it was saved are normally **wiped out** when the VM shuts down).
-We will use the [CANFAR VOSpace](/docs/storage/) to store the result.
+We will use the [VOSpace](/docs/storage/) to store the result.
 We want to store the output catalogue `1056213p.cat` at a persistent, externally-accessible location.
 We will use the CANFAR VOSpace for this purpose.
-To store anything on the CANFAR VOSpace from a command line, you will need the CANFAR VOSpace client which is already installed.
+To store files on the CANFAR VOSpace from a command line, you will use the CANFAR VOSpace client which is already installed on CANFAR VMs.

 For an automated procedure to access VOSpace on your behalf, your proxy authorization must be present on the VM.
 You can accomplish this using a `.netrc` file that contains your CANFAR user name and password, and the command **getCert** can obtain an *X509 Proxy Certificate* using that username/password combination without any further user interaction.
 The commands below will create the file.